Juan Carlos Lezcano

-Juan Carlos Lezcano López (born 5 November 1938) is a Paraguayan retired footballer who played as a forward and later as a midfielder, primarily in Spain, where he is considered one of Elche CF's most important players.
+Juan Carlos Lezcano López (5 November 1938 – 12 November 2025) was a Paraguayan footballer who played as a forward and later as a midfielder, primarily in Spain, where he is considered one of Elche CF's most important players.

 Career

 Born in Asunción to a father who was a footballer, Lezcano began playing football as a youth with local side Club Olimpia.
 He first played senior footballer with Chilean side Club Deportivo Universidad Católica.
 Despite being scouted by Spanish agents, he joined Universidad Católica's rivals Santiago Morning in 1961.
 The following season Lezcano moved to Spain, joining Elche CF.